Top-Gun-Maxverick/QNetGAN-Version-1/README.md

 Visit [this](https://github.com/Top-Gun-Maxverick/summer2022qc/issues/new) to create a new issue!

 ## Acknowledgements
 We would like to thank ASDRP for allowing us to conduct this high-quality and groundbreaking research.
 We would also like to thank Max and Adelina for their diligent work in creating and/or finding all the code.
+And you group members for visiting this page and helping out.

 ## Notes
 **Please do not clone this repository** *unless you are one of the collaborators* If you clone this repository, we will report you to the United States Federal Investigation Bureau, among many other severe consequences.
 Don't even think about it.
 Unless you want to end up in court or jail.
 **Make sure to follow the licensing rules**.
 If you don't, we will sue you for license violations.
+**HIPPITY HOPPITY FUCK OFF OUR PROPERTY**